Andhra Pradesh Express

 It is the fastest and the only daily train between New Delhi and Visakhapatnam taking about 32.10 hours on average.

 Also, it the fastest train between Delhi and Nagpur taking 14.25 hours while the Secunderabad Rajdhani Express, Chennai Rajdhani Express and Bangalore Rajdhani Express take 13.30 hours between Delhi and Nagpur.

 Operations

 It is a train with LHB coach.
-The train runs daily, passing through the states of Uttar Pradesh, Madhya Pradesh, Maharashtra and Telangana, before reaching Andhra Pradesh.
+The train runs daily, passing through the states of Haryana, Uttar Pradesh, Madhya Pradesh, Rajasthan, Maharashtra and Telangana, before reaching Andhra Pradesh.
 It has a single 1 AC first class coach, 5 AC 2 tier coaches, 7 AC 3 tier coaches, 6 Sleeper coaches, 1 AC pantry car and 2 guard cum generator cars.
 It starts from Visakhapatnam and reaches New Delhi by next day.
 Similarly, it starts from New Delhi and reaches Visakhapatnam on next day.
 The average speed of the train is 66 km/h.
 Loco attached from Visakhapatnam to Vijayawada WAP-4 of Visakhapatnam/Vijayawada Shed or WAP-7 of Lallaguda/Visakhapatnam shed and Vijayawada shed to New Delhi WAP-4 or WAP-7 of Lallaguda/Ghaziabad shed.